adwaitjog/mafia/README.md

-MAFIA: Multiple Application Framework for GPU Architectures
+MAFIA: Multiple Application Framework for GPUs
 -----------------------------------------------------------

+Note: This framework currently does not support newer versions of GPGPU-Sim.

 MAFIA is developed for supporting multiple applications execution on GPUs.
-This framework is implemented by extending v3.2 GPGPU-Sim simulator from UBC.
+This framework is developed by extending v3.2 GPGPU-Sim simulator from UBC.
 Currently, it supports 25 benchmarks from various benchmark suites (e.g., CUDA, Parboil, SHOC and Rodinia).
 From these benchmarks, one can construct 300 2-application workloads and 2300 3-application
 workloads.